The Best of Me (David Foster song)

 "The Best of Me" is the debut solo single by David Foster, released in February 1983.
 The ballad was later included as the title track for his debut solo album with the same title, released in November 1983.
 The song was composed in 1982 by Foster, Jeremy Lubbock and Richard Marx.
-It has since been recorded by numerous artists, the most notable being Cliff Richard, who chose it for his 100th single milestone in 1989.
+It has since been recorded by numerous artists, the most notable being Olivia Newton-John, whom Foster chose as his duet partner when he re-recorded the track in 1986, and Cliff Richard, who chose it for his 100th single milestone in 1989.

 David Foster & Olivia Newton-John version

 David Foster re-recorded the track with Olivia Newton-John for his 1986 self-titled solo album.
 It was released as a single and made No. 6 on the Billboard Adult Contemporary chart and No. 80 on the Billboard Hot 100 chart.